awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 1. Set the `rds.logical_replication` parameter in your DB CLUSTER parameter group to 1\.
 This static parameter requires a reboot of the DB instance to take effect\.
 As part of applying this parameter, AWS DMS sets the `wal_level`, `max_wal_senders`, `max_replication_slots`, and `max_connections` parameters\.
 These parameter changes can increase write ahead log \(WAL\) generation, so only set `rds.logical_replication` when you use logical replication slots\.

-1. Set the `wal_sender_timeout` parameter to 0, as a best practice\.
-Setting this parameter to 0 prevents PostgreSQL from terminating replication connections that are inactive longer than the specified timeout\.
-When AWS DMS migrates data, replication connections need to be able to last longer than the specified timeout\.
+1. The `wal_sender_timeout` parameter ends replication connections that are inactive longer than the specified number of milliseconds\.
+The default is 60000 milliseconds \(60 seconds\)\.
+Setting the value to 0 \(zero\) disables the timeout mechanism, and is a valid setting for DMS\.

+   When setting `wal_sender_timeout` to a non\-zero value, DMS requires a minimum of 10000 milliseconds \(10 seconds\), and fails if the value is between 0 and 10000\.
+Keep the value less than 5 minutes to avoid causing a delay during a Multi\-AZ failover of a DMS replication instance\.

 1. Ensure the value of the `max_worker_processes` parameter in your DB Cluster Parameter Group is equal to, or higher than the total combined values of `max_logical_replication_workers`, `autovacuum_max_workers`, and `max_parallel_workers`\.
 A high number of background worker processes might impact application workloads on small instances\.
 So, monitor performance of your database if you set `max_worker_processes` higher than the default value\.